 We develop algorithm and tools that ingest satellite data for the estimation and the modelling of the hydrological variables.
 The codes include SM2RAIN for estimating rainfall estimation from soil moisture data, tools for the validation of satellite soil moisture products, the calibration of hydraulic models, data assimilation, and discharge estimation through satellite data.

 The research has sparked interest in the scientific community, as demonstrated by national and international collaborations that have allowed to extend their studies by local and regional to global.
-The activity has led to international projects funded by the European Space Agency (ESA), SMOS+RAINFALL, WACMOS-MED, SM2RAIN to CCI, COMMONs, WACMOS-IRRIGATION, RIDESAT and by National Aeronautics and Space Administration (NASA) for SMAP and SWOT missions.
+The activity has led to international projects funded by the European Space Agency (ESA), SMOS+RAINFALL, WACMOS-MED, SM2RAIN to CCI, COMMONs, WACMOS-IRRIGATION, RIDESAT, STREAM and by National Aeronautics and Space Administration (NASA) for SMAP and SWOT missions.
 Furthermore, we are also an active partner in the EUMETSAT Satellite Application Facility on Support to Operational Hydrology and Water Management (H-SAF)